EmperorJack/mixxx-pi-config/README.md

 # mixxx-pi-config

 This project documents the steps I took and configuration files I used to create a standalone Mixxx DJ setup using a Raspberry Pi.
-It is inspired by the standalone DDJ400 project completed by TimewasterNL, and the instructions provided by Fayaaz.
-The supplied configuration files customise the menu bar (i3bar) shown at the bottom of the screen, providing buttons to open Mixxx and turn off the system without needing a keyboard.
+It is inspired by the standalone DDJ400 project completed by TimewasterNL, and the instructions & files provided by Fayaaz.
+The supplied configuration files extend Fayaaz's configuration to customise the menu bar (i3bar) shown at the bottom of the screen, providing buttons to open Mixxx and turn off the system without needing a keyboard.
+It also makes use of unclutter to hide the mouse pointer.

 [images to go here]